s-almeda/shmspace/public/christmas2025messages.md

 Thanks for helping me prepare for my roadtrip and camping! chilling in the rocker chair, eating snacks, and watching the sun set over a vineyard... that's my new happy place I'll go to whenever I'm stressed lol

 Thanks for letting me do NoisePilot with you.
-I've never felt so much mututal trust and respect collaborating on something so difficult, and so rewarding, together with someone.
-Getting to experience that really helped me grow in my confidence so so much.
+I've never felt so much mutual trust and respect collaborating on something so difficult, and so so rewarding, together with someone.
+Getting to experience that really helped me grow in my confidence so so much...

 I'm so lucky I got to do this crazy PhD thing beside you.
 There's so much of it I couldn't and wouldn't have done without you.
-Thank you for being a hero, a kuya, a legend, a really really really good friend.
+Thank you for being a hero, a kuya, a legend, and a really really really good friend.

 I really liked sitting on the floor of my apartment with you and yapping.
 Now that I have actual seating (also thanks to u and fauna), I hope you'll shlep over to East Bay to come sit in my apartment again. and I want to come over to SF and go to the arcade or seafood city or to get bbq with you again!!! let's do it!!!!!